in-n-out burger recipe sauce recipe cheeseburger

 • Arrange and assemble all of the ingredients.

 • Heat griddle or heavy skillet over medium-high heat.
 Add 2 teaspoons olive oil.
 Sear patties on one side.
 Squirt some mustard on them as they cook.
-After just 2 or so minutes, flip the patties over so the mustard cooks into the second side (yes, you are frying the mustard).
+After about 2 minutes, flip the patties over so the mustard cooks into the second side.
 Cover each beef patty with a slice of cheese.
-After a couple of minutes or when internal temperature as reached 145 F on an instant-read thermometer, remove to a plate and cover loosely with foil.
+Cook until internal temperature reaches 145°F on an instant-read thermometer.
+Remove to a plate and cover loosely with foil.

 • While patties are frying, place closed bun in the hot oven for exactly 2 minutes.

-• To caramelize the onion (if you choose, rather than placing raw onion on your cheeseburger), chop finely and then allow to cook in the meat juices that have formed.
+• To caramelize the onion (if using), chop finely and then allow to cook in the meat juices that have formed.
 Turn onion often so it becomes brown and caramelized, but not burned.

-• Open the bun and place it on griddle or skillet so it “toasts” in some of the meat juices.
-Watch carefully so it gets nice and brown, but does not burn.
+• Open the bun and place it on griddle or skillet to "toast" in some of the meat juices.
+Watch carefully to avoid burning.

-• Spread 2 tablespoons of the spread on the bottom, toasted bun.
-Top with four dill pickle slices.
-Next, comes a slice of tomato and lettuce.
-Lay one of the cheesed-up and mustard-fried beef patties on top of the lettuce followed by the raw onion slice or grilled onions, the second cheesy beef patty, and then the top bun.
-By now you are noticing a lot of moisture aka sauce and drippings, which explains why INO wraps each burger in parchment paper.
-That's it!
-A Double-Double Cheeseburger, INO style.
+• Spread 2 tablespoons of the prepared spread on the bottom, toasted bun.
+Top with four dill pickle slices, followed by a slice of tomato and lettuce.
+Lay one beef patty on top, followed by the onion and the second beef patty.
+Close with the top bun.

-• To make a Single Cheeseburger, use only one beef patty and one slice of cheese.
+• Enjoy your Double-Double Cheeseburger, In-N-Out style!
+For a Single Cheeseburger, use only one beef patty and one slice of cheese.

 Notes

-2. Arnold is the brand closest to INO.
+2. Arnold is the brand closest to In-N-Out for buns.

-6. Nutrition values are for one Single Cheeseburger
+4. Nutrition values are for one Double-Double Cheeseburger.

 Nutrition